built-on-openfin/web-starter/how-to/web-layout-basic/README.md

 - brings in required content through the @openfin/core-web layout system.
 - brings in the required css for the @openfin/core-web layout system.

-The host page initializes the OpenFin layout system and brings in a required css file that styles the layout system.
+The host page initializes the HERE layout system and brings in a required css file that styles the layout system.
 This styles.css is brought in from the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package.
 This style is copied to the public/style folder as core-web-styles.css using our [scripts/copy-core-web.js](./scripts/copy-core-web.js) script.
 It runs as part of the build process.

 ### IFrame Broker

-This is the iframe that is referenced by the Host and Content Providers (if they want to use the OpenFin API).
+This is the iframe that is referenced by the Host and Content Providers (if they want to use the HERE API).
 The iframe broker html page and the shared-webworker.js file have to reside on the same domain as the **host**.

 The [iframe broker html page](./public/platform/iframe-broker.html) uses the shared-webworker.js file that comes as part of the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package.
 This script is copied to the public/js folder as shared-worker.bundle.js using our [scripts/copy-core-web.js](./scripts/copy-core-web.js) script.
 It runs as part of the build process.